Fast Hyperspectral Neutron Tomography: Introduction

 One commonly used approach to HSnCT material decomposition is reconstruction domain material decomposition (RDMD).
 In RDMD, hyperspectral reconstructions are first computed using DHR.
 The set of linear attenuation coefficients for each material, referred to as the $\mu$-spectrum, is then obtained by computing the vector mean of the corresponding material region within these reconstructions \cite{ametova2021thermal}.
 Finally, these $\mu$-spectra are used to decompose the materials.
 However, RDMD is time-consuming due to its reliance on DHR, and it is challenging to accurately perform material decomposition using noisy hyperspectral DHR reconstructions.

 Alternatively, sinogram domain material decomposition (SDMD) directly performs material decomposition in the sinogram domain \cite{balke2024epithermal, balke2021epithermal}.
-Then only a single reconstruction is performed for each constituent material.
+Then, only a single reconstruction is performed for each constituent material.
 If the $\mu$-spectra are known exactly, then SDMD produces much less noisy reconstructions compared to RDMD and is much faster.
-However, in order to know the exact $\mu$-spectra, all physical effects such as material chemistry, scattering, and detector response need to be precisely known, which is difficult in practice.
-On the other hand, if the $\mu$-spectra are unknown, then accurate separation of the materials in the sinogram domain is difficult due both to the low SNR and the overlaps of materials in the projections.
+However, obtaining prior knowledge of the exact $\mu$-spectra is difficult in practice.
+On the other hand, if the $\mu$-spectra are unknown, then accurate separation of the materials in the sinogram domain is difficult due to both the low SNR and the overlaps of materials in the projections.

 In this paper, we present two algorithms for processing HSnCT data.
-The algorithms which we refer to as fast hyperspectral reconstruction (FHR) and fast material decomposition (FMD) are both based on subspace decomposition of the hyperspectral data.
-FHR is a method for fast tomographic reconstruction of hyperspectral data that also dramatically reduces noise and improves reconstruction quality.
-FMD is a related method for performing material decomposition and computing 3D reconstructions of component materials, assuming each voxel contains a single material.
-This research extends the work first presented in a conference proceeding ~\cite{chowdhury2023amd}.
+These algorithms, which we refer to as fast hyperspectral reconstruction (FHR) and fast material decomposition (FMD), are both based on subspace decomposition of the hyperspectral data.
+FHR is a method for fast tomographic reconstruction of hyperspectral data that also visibly and quantitatively reduces noise and improves reconstruction quality.
+FMD is a related method to perform material decomposition, producing 3D reconstructions of component materials and the associated $\mu$-spectra.
+Note that FMD estimates the $\mu$-spectra directly from the data rather than relying on theoretically computed values.
+This is because the theoretical values do not account for experiment-dependent physical effects, making them deviate from the true $\mu$-spectra for a particular experiment.
+This research extends the work first presented in conference proceedings ~\cite{chowdhury2023amd, chowdhury2025fhr}.

 Figure~\ref{fig:overview} illustrates the core components of the FHR and FMD algorithms.
 Both algorithms use a subspace decomposition procedure to represent the high-dimensional hyperspectral views in a low-dimensional intermediate subspace and then perform MBIR reconstruction of each subspace component.
 The FHR algorithm then directly computes the hyperspectral reconstructions.
 Alternatively, the FMD algorithm then volumetrically decomposes the object's materials, i.e., computes the 3D reconstructions of individual materials and their associated $\mu$-spectra.